-From age 13, Kate and her family welcomed foster children into their home, on respite and short-term placements.
+Growing up, Kate Hawkshaw regularly shared her family home with foster children who came to stay on respite and short-term placements.

-“The reason I became a social worker was because Mum and Dad were foster parents; they definitely inspired me,’’ says Kate, a support worker with Centacare’s Specialist Family Preservation Foster Care program.
+“The reason I became a social worker was because Mum and Dad were foster parents; they definitely inspired me,’’ she says.

 “It was a bit of a shock at first.
 We saw different behaviours from quite a young age but my parents set aside time for us and helped us understand that those behaviours were a reflection of the children’s backgrounds.